dgroomes/stackoverflow-look-back/README.md

   other code.
 It should be such that the RPC framework is good enough to use by even another project!
 * DONE Get rid of the symlinks.
 It doesn't work on Windows.
 I think I need a build script, like the Firefox build script.
 It be should be pretty easy to make a Windows bat script or maybe Powershell.
 * DONE Embed the "browserDescriptor" into the RPC Framework so that it may use it to instantiate the correct concrete sub-classes of RpcServer and RpcClient.
 Because there are multiple contexts (background, popup, content script, and web page), I think its useful to save the browserDescriptor in storage.
     * DONE Create an `rpc-background-init.js` file.
 This should have a function to take the browserDescriptor as a parameter and save it to storage with some name like "rpc-browser-descriptor".
 The "rpc-" prefix should be used as a convention to make it clear that this property is owned and operated by the RPC framework and not by the app code.
 There should be another function to instantiate the `BackgroundToContentScriptRpcClient`.
-This would be a "factory" function.
+This would be a " factory" function.
 I assume there will be a Chromium-specific and Firefox-specific versions of this client in the near future.
         * DONE Create an `rpc-storage.js` file that has functions to get and save the browserDescriptor
 * DONE Send a response from the web page RPC server to the popup client.
 With this feature, it enables the popup to give feedback in the UI, like "Scraping..." and "120 votes scraped so far...".
 There won't be as much a need to open the dev tools anymore to verify if it the tool is working or not.
     * DONE Implement for Chrome.
     * DONE Implement for Firefox
 * DONE There is no need to fetch the votes page limit from the web page.
 It can be passed as an argument of the remote